techtanzeel/collado-io/src/markdown/blog/2019/stumbling-on-happiness/index.md

 > We find silver linings only when we must.

 🔖 We tend to overvalue freedom.
 We can easily imagine all of the benefits freedom will provide to us, but we tend to underestimate the fact that freedom hinders us from moving forward because we are constantly debating if their are better options out there.
-Only when we have fully committed and gone “all in” do we reach an inescapable situation where our brain can easily justify our behavior and circumstances.
+Only when we have fully committed and gone "all in" do we reach an inescapable situation where our brain can easily justify our behavior and circumstances.

 Because experiences are inherently ambiguous, finding a positive view of an experience is done well and often.
 Racetrack gamblers evaluate their horses more positively when they are leaving the betting window than when they are approaching it.
 Same with voters.
 Objects are fine on their own, but when they become our objects, they are instantly finer.
 People are adept at finding a positive way to view things once those things become their own.